Translate: Me Innovation Bootcamp

 Apply now by filling in the application form.

-Deadline for applications is 22nd October 2018.
+Deadline for applications has been extended to 30 October 2018.

 Spaces cost £50 per delegate, which includes accommodation and all catering.